Guide last updated by Katherine Read, April 2022

 Industrial law journal 1980- (includes Industrial law reports)

 South African law journal.
 1901- (V.18) Vols.
 1-17 had the title Cape Law Journal and are also held at IALS

 Stellenbosch law review (Regstydskrif) 1990- (IALS collection incomplete)

-Tydskrif vir hedendaagse Romeins-Holandse Reg.
+Tydskrif vir hedendaagse Romeins-Hollandse Reg.
 (Journal of contemporary Roman-Dutch law) 1937-

 IALS also subscribes to Sabinet online.
 This provides electronic access to South African Law Journal and Journal of South African Law and also to the following titles which IALS does not hold in printed format:

-Access to law reports from a wide range of different courts is provided by SAFLI
+Access to law reports from a wide range of different courts is provided by SAFLII

 The Hauser Globalex site provides English language guides to a wide range of jurisdictions and subject areas covering foreign, international and comparative legal research and tools for building research collections in these areas